bbartik/cisco-backup/README.md

 # Overview

 This tool will save configs locally and optionally upload them to a TFTP server.
+Put your device IPs or hostnames in devices.txt.

 # Setup